 Qualifications for Teaching English in Thailand

 Now that you’re pumped about taking your teaching-English-abroad career to unique and beautiful Thailand, let’s get down to business!
 There seems to be some debate on what the qualifications are for teaching English across the world, including in Thailand, and we’re here to set the record straight.

-While it’s not technically a governmental requirement, you’re going to want a TEFL certification.
+*While it’s not technically a governmental requirement, you’re going to want a TEFL certification.
 With the increasing number of people moving to Thailand to teach English, a TEFL certification has become crucial to show you’re serious about becoming a teacher, and you have the skills to back it up.
-Especially for those without a degree or any teaching experience, a TEFL certification will greatly improve your chances of finding work (and allow you to negotiate a higher salary), plus it will prepare you for the challenges that lie ahead.
+Especially for those without a degree or any teaching experience, a TEFL certification will greatly improve your chances of finding work (and allow you to negotiate a higher salary), plus it will better prepare you for the challenges that lie ahead.

-If teaching at the university level or in an international school sounds most interesting to you, you do need a master’s degree, and it would be an advantage if it’s in education.
+Note: If teaching at the university level or in an international school sounds most interesting to you, you do need a master’s degree, and it would be an advantage if it’s in education.